How to Stay Safe When Visiting Jamaica

 When it comes to staying safe in Jamaica, tourists and visitors need to play it smart.
-It is common knowledge that certain crime rates in Jamaica have always been on the higher side.
+It is common knowledge that certain crime rates in Jamaica have always been on the higher side but this is mostly in local areas.
 Here are some things to be aware of:

 Gang & Drug Culture

 According to Jamaica Wikitravel and similar sites, Jamaica has always had a pervasive problem with gang-affiliated violence.
 As much as I love my homeland, there's no trying to sugarcoat the rise of violent crime.
 2010 was a particular bad time.
 That year, the country declared a state of emergency due to the rampant violence and criminal activity throughout Montego Bay, Kingston and several other cities.